CherryRoad Media: 2024

 In January, CherryRoad purchased Page 1 Printers, a commercial printer based in Slayton, Minnesota, from Graphic Arts Advisors, LLC.

 In April, the company announced plans to launch two new Minnesota papers in Hutchinson and Litchfield.
 This was in response to MediaNews Group announcing the closure of the Hutchinson Leader and Litchfield Independent Review.
 The newly created Hutchinson Station and Litchfield Rail launched in May.

 In June, the company announced The Gardner News in Kansas will close.
 The weekly newspaper founded in 1982 had been owned by CherryRoad since 2022.
 The paper had under 200 subscribers and lost money every month.
 It was the last remaining community newspaper in its county.
 In July, the Leominster Champion also ceased.

 In September, CherryRoad purchased The Savannah Reporter in Savannah, Missouri from the Rosenauer family.

 In October, CherryRoad purchased The Linbsborg News-Record from Main Street Media.

 In December, CherryRoad acquired eight Missouri newspapers from Lakeway Publishers Inc. The sale included the Centralia Fireside Guard, Elsberry Democrat, Hermann Advertiser Courier, Lincoln County Journal, Lake Gazette in Monroe City, Pike County News, Troy Free Press and Vandalia Leader.
 That same month, it was announced CherryRoad sometime during the year had become a member of the News Media Alliance.

 2025

 In February, CherryRoad closed the Crookston Daily Times.
 The closure came after the company struggled to find workers and the City of Crookston chose to move its legal notices to the Thief River Falls shopper.

 In March, the company purchased The Tower News and Cook News-Herald in Minnesota.

-In August, CherryRoad announced it will launch The Trenton Telegraph in Missouri.
+In August, the company closed the Ada Herald.Also in August, CherryRoad announced plans to launch The Trenton Telegraph in Missouri.
 The paper will operate under a community ownership model supported by the Grundy County Industrial Development Corporation.
 The paper launched in September.

 In November, CherryRoad announced a deal to license its content management system called LocalRoad to Ogden Newspapers.

+2026

+In January, CherryRoad acquired The Carrollton Democrat in Missouri from Main Street Media.
+In March, the company purchased The Claxton Enterprise.
+In May, the Daily Chief-Union of Upper Sandusky, Ohio, and The Kenton Times, were acquired.
+In August, the defunct Bellefontaine Examiner was revived after CherryRoad acquired ownership.